gentinettagian/complexity_of_qsvms/README.md

 Setup
 =====
 To reproduce the experiments, I highly suggest you create a new Python3 environment (e.g. with the `venv` tool).
 Python3.9 was used for the paper, though other versions of Python3 will probably also work fine.
-In your new environment install following packages (the exact version numbers are important!):
+In your new environment install the following packages (the exact version numbers are important!):
 * numpy 1.21.4
 * pandas 1.3.4
 * quadprog 0.1.11